 - A shortage of chefs is being felt across all of hospitality including the accommodation sector.
-There are a lot of vacancies and a lack of experienced applicants for roles at chef de partie or higher.
-This long-term issuehas been exacerbated by no new migrant workers arriving. - Front of house managers. - Duty managers. - Middle management, e.g. junior managers and restaurant managers. - > People with five-star luxury property experience e.g. food and beverage attendants. - Housekeepers, cleaners and grounds people. - Temp staff. - > There are shortages of hospitality staff generally in the regions.
+There are a lot of vacancies and a lack of experienced applicants for roles at chef de partie or higher. - ▶ Front of house managers. - Duty managers. - Middle management, e.g. junior managers and restaurant managers. - People with five-star luxury property experience e.g. food and beverage attendants. - ▶ Housekeepers, cleaners and grounds people. - Temp staff. - ▶ There are shortages of hospitality staff generally in the regions.